 Arguably the most diverse generation as there were a variety of specs available, including a 1.6 l engine tuned just short of 140bhp.
 The facelifted version, known as the 7.5, was the first Fiesta to have Ford’s trapezoidal grille, which also featured the award winning Ecoboost engine.

 The newest Fiesta is the largest model so far and maintains a familiar style.
 The interior has changed a lot since the first model and is filled with more upmarket tech and driver assistance features.
 Have you seen a car or van you like?
 Get in touch on the chatbox or email firstname.lastname@example.org.
 You can also find us on Facebook, Linkedin and Instagram.

 Car Leasing Solutions Limited

-Car Leasing Solutions Limited is authorised and regulated by the Financial Conduct Authority, we are a credit broker and not a lender.
-Registered No : 718847.
+Car Leasing Solutions Limited are a credit broker and not a lender, we are authorised and regulated by the Financial Conduct Authority.
+Registered No : 718847

-Registered Office : Olympic House, Corinium Industrial Estate, Raans Road, Amersham, Buckinghamshire, HP6 6YJ
+Registered Office : Olympic House, Corinium Industrial Estate, Raans Rd, Amersham, Buckinghamshire, HP6 6YJ

 Disclaimer: All vehicle images and descriptions are for illustration and reference purposes only, all vehicle leases are subject to credit approval and subject to change at any time.
 E&OE.

 Copyright © 2021 Car Leasing Solutions Limited, All rights reserved.